fknives/Android-Tutorial-Test-ShowCase/codekata/core.instructionset.md

 sut.fetch()
 ```

+If we run this test, now it will pass.
+Let's break down exactly what happens now:
+ - The test creates the exception, expected, mocking and create the async but doesn't start it
+ - advanceUntilIdle will run the async until it's suspended, aka it receives two elements
+ - Now we get back to advanceUntilIdle and call sut.fetch()
+ - Note: at this point the async is still suspended
+ - Then actual.await() will suspend so the async continues until it finishes
+ - async received all the elements, by continuing the flow
+ - async finishes so we compare values
+ - => This shows us that we have full control over the execution order which makes `runTest` a great utility for us.

-Alternatively we can make `runTest` use `UnconfinedTestDispatcher` which will enter child coroutines eagerly, so our async will be executed until it suspends and only after the main execution path will continue with the call to `fetch` and we don't need `advanceUntilIdle` anymore.
+Alternatively we can make `runTest` use `UnconfinedTestDispatcher` which will enter child coroutines eagerly, so our `async` will be executed until it suspends and only after the main execution path will continue with the call to `fetch` and we don't need `advanceUntilIdle` anymore.
 ```kotlin
 @Test
 fun whenFetchingRequestIsCalledAgain() = runTest(UnconfinedTestDispatcher()) {